Optical Flow Algorithms Overview

 Damping influence over the filtered signal

-• omega_cutoff is related to the critical frequency of the low-pass filtering.
+• omega_cutoff is the cut-off frequency of a 2nd order linear system implementing low-pass filtering.
 It determines how fast the speed computation of a CCL will respond to changes in the system.
 A higher frequency results in faster convergence but may introduce more oscillations.

 • min_cluster_size is the minimal number of events hitting a cluster before it gets outputted (depends on the size of the clusters the users wants to track)